auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authentication.md

 It's important to consider both security and user experience when designing how you will authenticate your users.
 Providing them multiple primary factors and/or enforcing more than one factor during authentication are ways that you can provide both.
 :::

-## Design considerations

-When designing the authentication experience, you will need to consider:
+It’s important to consider both security and user experience when designing how you will authenticate your users, and so there are a number of things you will want to consider when looking at functionality and workflow:

 * Where users will enter their credentials
 * How you will keep user credentials safe
 * How you will maintain your authentication system
 * How you will provide password authentication for your users
-* If you will integrate social logins for my users
 * How you will prevent hackers from trying to log in as your users
 * How you want to implement authentication in different kinds of applications using Auth0
-* If you want to make login easy for your users when they come from different language backgrounds
+* What to do if you want to make login easy for your users when they come from different language backgrounds
-* How you will provide a good user experience as you migrate away from my legacy authentication system
+* How you will provide a good user experience as you migrate away from any legacy authentication system
+* What do I you need to consider when integrating your applications with Auth0?

 Auth0 [Universal Login](#universal-login) provides users with a safe and secure experience - no matter whether you choose to provide for user ID/password credentials sign in, or allow the so-called Bring Your Own Identity scenarios provided via [Social Login](https://auth0.com/learn/social-login/).
 There are also brand recognition benefits to centralizing the login experience with Universal Login, even if you feel you will also have product-specific [branding](/architecture-scenarios/implementation/b2c/b2c-branding) requirements.
 The Auth0 UI widgets typically used with Universal Login also provide out-of-the-box support with regards to [internationalization](/libraries/lock/v11/i18n) for users with different language requirements, and out-of-the-box support for Auth0 features such as [MFA](/multifactor-authentication) and [anomaly detection](#anomaly-detection) allow you to put barriers in place in order to prevent hackers attempting to access users' accounts.